-Figure 2: Verification of the time -integration scheme on a known solution.
+Figure 3 : Verification of the time -integration scheme on a known solution.

 Simulate free roll motion using only hydrostatic force.
-This way time resolution of rigid body is disconnect from RANS equations resolution.
-Hydrostatics do not include any viscous damping or added mass effect, but just hydrostatic restoring moment.
+This way the time resolution of the rigid body is disconnected from the RANS equations' resolution.
+Any viscous damping or added mass effect is neglected and only a restoring moment is considered.
 For small heel angles the hydrostatic restoring moment is assumed linear.

 The roll equation is then similar to a pendulum equation without damping (19).
-The solution is periodic and the frequency is easy to check.
+The solution is periodic and the frequency can easily be checked.